Who Wins and Who Loses When Customer Journeys Are Hijacked?

 Perhaps the two most important things to know about Customer Journey Hijacking are that it’s a constant for today’s eCommerce companies and that, simply put, it works.

 Customer Journey Hijacking relies on injected ads that are displayed to consumers visiting eCommerce websites – ads that are designed (often deceptively) to entice these shoppers to click.
-Those ads are usually displayed as a result of ad injection malware running discreetly on the user’s computer, smartphone, or other digital device – although in some cases, these ads are instead injected through WiFi hijacking.
+Those ads are discreetly injected into the user’s computer, smartphone, or other digital device when they download extensions, apps and other freemium software – although in some cases, these ads are instead injected through WiFi hijacking.
 Additionally, sometimes Customer Journey Hijacking relies on in-text redirects, in which a consumer who clicks a link on an eCommerce website is automatically (and often unwittingly) sent to a different URL from the intended one.

 But while it’s easy to see the problems with Customer Journey Hijacking, it’s not always as obvious who benefits and who is victimized by the deceptive use of injected ads.
 And in some cases, an individual or company could see some benefit from injected ads while also suffering significant negative consequences.

 So, who are the winners and who are the losers when a customer journey is hijacked?
 To answer that question, this post will take a look at four different groups and how they are impacted by injected ads.

 When Customer Journey Hijacking is successful, it steals a consumer away from one eCommerce website and sends them to a different website, where they then make a purchase.
 By appearing during 15% to 25% of online shopping sessions, injected ads decrease online stores’ conversion rates by between 2% and 5%.
 As a result, they reduce revenue per visitor by between 5% and 7%.